Stair Lift Prices and More: The Ultimate Stairlift Guide

 To enhance the safety and usability of your stair lift, there are a variety of additional options available.
 Please note that some options discussed below may not be available on all stair lift models offered by Lifeway Mobility.

 A manual or power folding rail is a perfect addition if there is a doorway at the bottom of the stairs, or if the rail is in the middle of a hallway and presents a tripping hazard for other family members and visitors.
-Folding rails are usually only available for straight rail lifts.
-The Handicare Freecurve is the only curved stair lift that offers a folding rail option.
+Folding rails are typically added to straight rail lifts.

 Power Folding Footrest: